Eva Murati: Film

 Eva Murati made her debut as an actress in May 2013 in the short movie The Outlaw.
 The movie premiered in October 2013 in Tirana and was part of International Film Summerfest of Durrës.

 In December 2016 Murati took part in the artistic project EKSOD by Justin Fernando Valls in role of Juna.
 Inspired by the political events of the time EKSOD produced by JFV Production showed the desire of young adults to leave Albania due to lack of opportunities and not achieving goals because of the corrupted system.

-Murati starred in her first full-length movie Ti mund të më quash Xhon (translated: You can call me John) in the role of Alba Basha alongside Genti Kame, Gezim Rudi and Ermira Gjata.
+Murati starred in her first full-length movie Ti mund të më quash Xhon in the role of Alba Basha alongside Genti Kame, Gezim Rudi and Ermira Gjata.
 She initially won the audition for the role of Lorna, but she rejected it for personal reasons.
 In this teenage drama she played the free spirited teenager, who comes from a rich family with political engagement.
 She is also Lorna's best friend.
 The movie was produced by Papadhimitri Production.
 It premiered on 29 of March 2017 at Millennium and Imperial Cinemas.